senicko/code-runner/README.md

 }
 ```

-Bee should write following response to it's stdout.
+You should get following response written to `stdout`.

 ```json
 {